marcelpetersen/mobil/wunder_collections/_apps/wunder-iot-connector.md

 - image-video: "/uploads/2020/09/25/wunder-iot_admin-3.png"
   title: Define & adjust device settings centrally with configuration presets
 description: "<p>The Wunder IoT Connector API is the bridge between your IoT devices and our standardized Wunder Fleet APIs.
-It does not matter what kind of hardware or vehicle is trying to talk to Wunder Fleet — the IoT Connector makes sure that both always understand each other.</p><p>With the Wunder IoT Connector you can manage all your devices in a central place and easy-to-use interface.</p>"
+No matter what kind of hardware or vehicle is trying to talk to Wunder Fleet — the IoT Connector makes sure that both always understand each other.</p><p>With the Wunder IoT Connector interface you can manage all your devices efficiently in once central place through easy-to-use interface.</p>"
 screenshot_details:
 - screenshot: "/uploads/2020/09/25/wunder-iot_admin-1.png"
   title: View & monitor all you IoT devices in one place